gruntwork-io/terragrunt-engine-go/examples/client-server/README.md

 # Example Engine Client - Server implementation

-To build locally the client and server, run make command:
+o build the client and server locally, run the `make` command:
 ```bash
 make
 ```
-It will build client and server binaries.
+This will build the `terragrunt-engine-client` and `terragrunt-engine-server` binaries.

 ## Example HCL Configuration

 Here is an example of how you can configure the IaC engine client in your Terragrunt configuration:

 * update `docker-compose.yml` with path to the project where IaC tool should be invoked
-* run `docker-compose up` to start the server
+* run `docker compose up` to start the server
 * prepare the client configuration in `terragrunt.hcl` file
 ```hcl
 # terragrunt.hcl